 Our gut health is important for most aspects of our health, so it may not be a surprise that fermented foods and probiotic foods may benefit our joints too.

-In a nutshell, fermented foods can help calm down an overactive immune system, which causes inflammation [R].
+In a nutshell, fermented foods can help calm down an overactive immune system, which causes inflammation.

 Several clinical studies show that probiotic supplements reduce joint pain, promote healthy bones, and reduce inflammation.

-- Lactobacillus casei Shirota (LcS) strain of probiotic reduced pain and inflammation in 537 people with knee osteoarthritis in a double-blind placebo controlled trial [R].
+- Lactobacillus casei Shirota (LcS) strain of probiotic reduced pain and inflammation in 537 people with knee osteoarthritis in a double-blind placebo-controlled trial.

-- Probiotics reduced pain and inflammation in children with juvenile arthritis [R].
+- Probiotics reduce pain and inflammation in children with juvenile arthritis.

 Tip: the best way to get probiotics into the diet is through fermented foods like sauerkraut, kimchi, fermented pickles, coconut yogurt, and kombucha.
 You should also try to get prebiotic fibers from seeds like chia, mushrooms, and more.
 I personally find medicinal mushrooms very beneficial for my joints.

-Use of boswellia for joint pain is gaining popularity because research is mounting about its health benefits for joints and inflammation.
+The use of Boswellia for joint pain is gaining popularity because research is mounting about its health benefits for joints and inflammation.

 - Boswellia is a resin from the Boswellia serrata tree.